Treatment

 Could a major counting exercise shed light on the topic?

 At around the same time that Dr Post was disclosing his findings on bipolar depression, the NIMH was gearing up to find out what worked for patients in the real world.
 STEP-BD, headed up by Dr Sachs, recruited 3,000 bipolar patients from 22 centers across the US.
 In 2006, the first STEP-BD finding relating to treating bipolar depression was published.
-Two more followed in 2007, and another one this year.
+Two more followed in 2007, and another one in 2008..

 At last, some counting ...